iipc/warc-specifications/specifications/warc-zstd/index.md

 Zstandard frame, starting with the bytes `0x28 0xB5 0x2F 0xFD`; skippable
 frames are not allowed.
 The Zstandard frame must be compressed without a dictionary, and the Frame\_Content\_Size and Content\_Checksum fields must be present.
-The same considerations apply for Window\_Size as given above.
 When the frame is decompressed, the result must be a single dictionary in the format given by [RFC 8478 section 5].

+# Window and dictionary limits

+Each Zstandard frame has a value called Window\_Size, described in [RFC 8478 section 3.1.1.1.2], which determines how much memory is needed to decode the frame.
+Although the Zstandard format supports window sizes up to 16 exabytes, sizes this large may be impractical for certain decoders.
+Memory requirements are also affected by the size of the dictionary, if any.
+This specification only requires decoders to support the following sizes:

+- Window sizes up to 8,388,608 bytes (2<sup>23</sup> bytes) in all Zstandard frames, including Zstandard frames within dictionary frames.
+- Compressed dictionary sizes up to 8,388,608 bytes (2<sup>23</sup> bytes).
+  This refers to the size of the User\_Data field in the dictionary frame.
+- Decompressed dictionary sizes up to 8,388,608 bytes (2<sup>23</sup> bytes).
+  This refers to the size of the User\_Data field in the dictionary frame (when the dictionary is not compressed) or the result of decompressing the User\_Data field (when the dictionary is compressed).

+Encoders are permitted to generate files that exceed these limits, but decoders may choose to reject such files with a suitable error message.

 # Security considerations